Wendy Ella Wright

 T: 0448 656 040

-Wendy Ella Wright first travelled to Japan by ocean liner with her family at the age of nine.
-At seventeen, she entered Tokyo’s Sophia University Department of Comparative Culture.
-She believes that as a young girl, being presented with a stage decoration cherry blossom branch at the Kabuki Minami-za was a defining creative life moment.
+Wright first traveled to Japan by ocean liner with her family at the age of nine.
+She believes that being presented with a stage decoration cherry blossom branch at the Minami-za in Kyoto, has been one of the powerful creative defining moments of her life.